openculinary/blog/content/posts/introduction-to-ingredient-parsing.md

 Within RecipeRadar's [data model](https://en.wikipedia.org/wiki/Data_model), we refer to the purchasable contents of an ingredient as the 'product' (`vegetable stock` in both of these examples), and the amount required as the 'quantity' (`2 cups` and `30ml` respectively).

 So far, so good.
-However, the situation becomes a little more complicated when we realize that recipe authors add all kinds of useful flair and detail to their ingredient descriptions:
+The situation becomes a little more complicated when we realize that recipe authors add all kinds of useful flair and detail to their ingredient descriptions:

 * a pinch of freshly ground black pepper
 * 2 large apples, cut into chunks